 The Classroom Building, housing a student lounge, and interactive and multi-purpose classrooms, was completed in the fall of 1998.
-The building is currently undergoing renovations to re-task some of the first-floor classrooms for to a faculty commons and multimedia instructional design center.
+The building underwent renovations in 2018-2018 to reconfigure some of the first-floor classrooms into new spaces for the University technical support Helpdesk and Athens Teaching Learning and Innovation Space (ATLIS).